 3 Tips for Keeping Your Resolutions

 Have you ever set a New Year's resolution and slipped up?
 If you answered "Yes!" to this question, you’re not alone.
-Better mental health involves checking in yourself and making changes.
+Better mental health involves checking in on yourself and making changes.

 Patricia Wakefield, who treats patients using LiveHealth Online Psychology, suggests 3 tips to help you figure out how to increase the odds that your change plans will succeed this year.